pete-woods/www.pete-woods.com/content/post/multi-stage-docker-builds.md

    image, as we have no compilation tools, (and later on not even a shell).

 {{< alert warning >}}
-At the moment, unfortunately, this `Dockerfile` is still quite naive, and a full download of all our dependencies will occur each time we run the build.
+At the moment this `Dockerfile` is still quite naive, and a full download of all our dependencies will occur each time we run the build.
 {{< /alert >}}